leafo/web_sanitize/README.md

 ## HTML Parser

-The HTML parser lets you extract data from, and manipulate HTML using [query selector syntax](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector).
+The HTML parser lets you extract data from, and manipulate HTML using a minimal Document Object Model and [query selector syntax](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector).
+It attempts to follow the [HTML spec](https://html.spec.whatwg.org/multipage/syntax.html) as best it can.

-The scanner interface is a lower level interface that lets you iterate through each node in the HTML document.
-It's located in the `web_sanitize.query.scan_html` module.
+The scanner provies a lower level interface that lets you iterate through each node in an HTML document using a callback.
 For each node parsed in the HTML document a callback is called with an object representing the structure of the document at the current location.
+This node supports mutating the document when using the `replace_html` function.

 ```lua
 local scanner = require("web_sanitize.query.scan_html")